WorldBank-Transport/ram/app/posts/s2-analysis/2-1-1-files/2-1-1-3-poi/2-4-0-index.md

 ### File requirements

 * a single GeoJSON for each POI category
-* the GeoJSON needs to be [compliant with the spec](https://tools.ietf.org/html/rfc7946), which includes being a geographic coordinate reference system (WGS84 / EPSG:4326), and units of decimal degrees.
+* the GeoJSON needs to be [compliant with the spec](https://tools.ietf.org/html/rfc7946), which includes being in a geographic coordinate reference system (WGS84 / EPSG:4326) with units of decimal degrees.

 POI are defined on a project level.
 Each scenario uses the same set of POI.